SeanNeedham/PixelPlay-Analytics/README.md

 ## Executive Summary

-- Performance: Revenue peaked in February and declined for four consecutive months through June.
-June revenue was £127.3K, down 13.1% month on month; orders fell 9.6%, customers 8.5%, and AOV 4.3% to £199.92.
-The simultaneous declines in volume and order value warrant a breakdown by category, region and customer segment.
+- Sales fell for four consecutive months after February.
+June revenue was £127.3K, down 13.1% from May.
+Fewer customers bought, and the average order was smaller, so the commercial team should find out which products and markets account for the decline.
-- Refund exposure: The overall refund rate rose 1.27 percentage points to 14.7% in June.
-Monitor generated 30% of revenue with a 16.2% refund rate, while Audio had the highest category refund rate at 20.8%.
-Both deserve investigation for different reasons.
+- Refunds increased.
+The June refund rate reached 14.7%, up 1.27 percentage points.
+Monitor warrants attention because it brings in 30% of revenue but has a 16.2% refund rate; Audio has the highest category refund rate at 20.8%.
-- Concentration: Console (51%) and Monitor (30%) generated 81% of June revenue.
-NA and EMEA generated 83% of regional revenue.
-Changes in a small number of categories and markets therefore matter greatly.
+- Sales depend heavily on a small number of products and markets.
+Console and Monitor generated 81% of June revenue, while NA and EMEA generated 83% of regional revenue.
+A setback in either group could have a large effect on overall results.

 ## Insights Deep Dive